fukaraadam-workspace/chrome-extension-nextjs-template/README.md

 Run all these commands from root directory.

+### Development

 - Firstly, Run `npm install`, this will install all dependencies for all workspaces.
-- Run `npm run build-extension` to build for chrome extension.
+- Run `npm run build-extension:dev` to build for chrome extension.
 Output will be in `./out` directory.
 Load output directory as unpacked extension in chrome (enable developer mode in extensions).
 - To test extension, run `npm run test`.
   - Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
 3000 is reserved for app-ui development.
+- For UI changes, run `npm run build-extension:ui:dev` no need to refresh extension, just reopen popup
+- For extension-specific changes, it will automatically build again, just reload extension.
+For content script changes, you need to reload page.

+### Production

+- Run `npm run build-extension` to build for production.
+It will minify code and disable source map.
+Output will be in `./out` directory.

 ### Utility Commands